Game Library: “My Movie”

 The Focus

-There isn’t a lot of time to think and plan in this game which is a large part of it’s charm and gift.
-Remember the longer that you stall as a player, the more time the audience has had to come up with something with which to compare your idea!
+There isn’t a lot of time to think and plan in this game, which is a large part of its charm and gift.
+Remember, the longer that you stall as a player, the more time the audience has had to come up with something with which to compare your idea!
 Encourage players to throw themselves at the titles: often the best are truly formulated syllable by syllable before the audience’s eyes.
-Most players I know actually find the addition of the initials as a handle more liberating that thwarting as it provides some boundaries to create within.
+Most players I know actually find the addition of the guiding initials (modeled above) as a handle more liberating than thwarting as it provides some boundaries to create within.

 Traps and Tips

 1.)
 Use the chant to keep energy and attack high.
-It’s a fun gimmick of the game and stops it from becoming too ponderous so really embrace the chant between each newly offered title.
+It’s a fun gimmick of the game and stops it from becoming too ponderous, so really embrace the chant when it’s cued by the conductor (usually to start each round, and typically to bump up the energy between titles as deemed necessary).

 2.)
-Explore the potentials of the titles.
-The conductor can request additional information for titles that are particular fun or ripe with potential.
-We’ve asked for descriptions of the movie poster, the tagline, the elevator pitch, and the like, and will often end the game as a whole with a quickly staged climactic scene or similar.
+Explore the potential of the titles.
+The conductor can request additional information for titles that are particularly fun or ripe with artistic opportunities.
+I’ve asked for descriptions of the movie poster, the tagline, the elevator pitch, and the like, and will often end the game as a whole with a quickly staged climactic scene or song.

 3.)
 Pace the addition of handles so as not to overwhelm.
 It’s helpful to gently crank up the level of challenge.
 Perhaps start with one initial and a style, and then raise the bar to two or three initials.
 As I’ve noted above, in my experience, at least one initial seems to aid in the creative process and most players struggle with an opening round that has little or no prompt to inspire the choices.